 Historically, a fair amount of influencers have been able to get away with producing average or even low-quality content because of the large number of likes the post received.

 Sure, the image wasn’t great, but if they could turn around and show the brand that they generated 2,000 likes on a single post, they could probably get away with it.

 As Instagram transitions to showing posts without like likes, the emphasis will be exclusively on, well, the post itself.

 Accounts that have always dedicated themselves to producing captivating, beautiful images are well-positioned for the post-Instagram hiding likes world.
 These accounts will do even better going forward, with fewer influencers busy playing the numbers game.

 Accounts that have gotten by purely on engagement metrics will need to start changing their approach to Instagram, the sooner the better.
-Don’t worry though – we got you covered!
-Our Instagram page has great tips and strategies on how to level up your profile.
+Don’t worry though - we got you covered!
+Our Instagram page has great tips and strategies on how to level up your profile and find more opportunities.